MicrosoftDocs/power-platform/power-platform/solution-templates/hr/awards-and-recognition/install.md

     - For regular users of the app, leave that checkbox empty.
     - If everyone in the organization should be able to use the app, you can look for Everyone in the Enter a name box.

 1. In the *Data permission area*, you can select roles from a drop-down list.
 It's next to the Microsoft Dataverse tables that the Awards and Recognition app uses.
-Be sure to select the correct Awards and Recognition role (Awards and Recognition – Program Admin, Awards and Recognition – User) along with Basic User.
+Be sure to select the correct Awards and Recognition role (Program Admin or User) along with *Basic User* for each user.
 1. Add an optional email message.
 1. Select **Share**.